Before I Fall (film)

-Before I Fall is a 2017 American science fiction teen drama film directed by Ry Russo-Young and written by Maria Maggenti and Gina Prince-Bythewood, based on the 2010 novel of the same name by Lauren Oliver.
-The film stars Zoey Deutch, Halston Sage, Logan Miller, Kian Lawley, Elena Kampouris, Diego Boneta and Jennifer Beals.
+Before I Fall is a 2017 American teen drama film directed by Ry Russo-Young and written by Maria Maggenti and Gina Prince-Bythewood, based on the 2010 novel of the same name by Lauren Oliver.
+The film stars Zoey Deutch, Halston Sage, Logan Miller, Kian Lawley, Elena Kampouris, Diego Boneta, and Jennifer Beals.

 The film had its world premiere at the Sundance Film Festival on January 21, 2017, and was theatrically released on March 3, 2017, by Open Road Films.
 It received mixed reviews from critics and grossed $18 million worldwide against its $5 million budget.

 Plot

 Samantha Kingston wakes on February 12, known as Cupid's Day.
 She is picked up by her friends, queen bee Lindsay, Ally and Elody, who are excited about Sam's plans to lose her virginity to her boyfriend Rob that night.

 During a class lecture on Sisyphus, students distribute roses, with Sam getting one from Rob and another from a boy named Kent McFuller, a former grade school friend who is in love with her.
 Kent invites her to a party at his house, but she is unenthusiastic.
-During lunch the girls make fun of Juliet Sykes, an outsider girl who they view as a "psycho".
+During lunch the girls make fun of Juliet Sykes, an outsider girl whom they view as a "psycho".

 At the party, Juliet shows up.
 Lindsay confronts her and the two fight, resulting in many of the guests dousing her with beer.
 Humiliated, Juliet leaves in tears.
 As Sam and her friends are driving back from the party, the car hits something and crashes, apparently killing them.

 Sam wakes in her room on Cupid's Day again.
 Thinking the previous day was just a nightmare, Sam continues on with her day but finds that the similar events occur, and they again crash after leaving the party, though slightly later.

 Sam wakes up on the same day again.
 Realizing she is in a time loop, she convinces the group to have a sleepover instead of going to the party.
 They avoid the crash, but find out later in the night that Juliet committed suicide, with Sam also discovering that Lindsay and Juliet were once best friends.
 Even though Sam manages to avoid the crash, she continues to live through the same day over and over again.

 Realizing that nothing she does matters, she starts doing whatever she wants, first airing her grievances with everyone she knows, then trying to spend more quality time with the ones she loves.
 During these loops, she attempts to make amends with Anna Cartullo, a student she had bullied, and becomes closer to Kent, who comforts her after an unsatisfying first sexual experience with Rob.